triblespace/trible/INVENTORY.md

 - Add support for inspecting remote object stores (S3, B2, etc.).
 - Incorporate new `anybytes` memory-mapping helpers once they become available.
-- Provide a structured command overview in the README.

 ## Discovered Issues